 Mrs. Sarah Lammie, a Chicago native, began her training on the south side at Kathleen’s Dance Asylum.
 She studied tap, ballet, jazz, and pointe, and was a competitive dancer through high school with Ms. Yvonne as one of her teachers!
 She continued her dance training at Knox College, focusing on modern.
 In high school and after college, Sarah taught at Linda’s Dance Studio, where she learned ballroom, Latin dance, and Mexican Folkloric.
 She now studies tap with Reggio “The Hoofer” McLaughlin, and preforms with Hōkūleʻa Academy of Polynesian Arts.
 Sarah currently teaches Kindergarten at Peterson, and choreographs the spring musicals.

 Melody Kay Paul is an artist who enjoys many disciplines and exploring new physical challenges.
 She graduated magna cum laude from Columbia College Chicago with a Bachelor of Fine Arts in Dance and a Bachelor of Arts in Marketing.
 Melody actively trains as an investment in her education and betterment growing a larger resource base.
 She is an active member of Chicago National Association of Dance Masters (CNADM) and Dance Masters of Wisconsin (DMW).
 Melody is certified in all levels of the Nan Giordano Certification Program (NGCP®).
-In her 2nd year at YDA she continues spreading the joy of dance.
+In her fourth year at YDA she continues spreading the joy of dance.

 Callie Luckenbach grew up in Columbus, Ohio, where she received her most formative dance training at Marjorie Jones School of Dance.
 She graduated Summa Cum Laude with a BFA in Dance and a minor in Nonprofit Management from Point Park University in Pittsburgh, PA.
 Callie has performed a solo work in Ten Tiny Dances Columbus and her choreography has been commissioned by New Vision Dance Company.
 As an educator, she believes in the power of dance to foster confidence, community, and creativity.
-Callie’s excited to begin her second year with YDA!
+Callie’s excited to begin her fourth year with YDA!